andrazjelenc/devops-notes/docker-network.md

 Let's keep previous design of application and database.
 If we want to create more restricted access between them, we must separate them into different networks and then configure iptables to allow just specific traffic between them.
 To avoid routing troubles we put each container in only one network.

+---

+NOTE: We can force bridge traffic to go through host's iptables with `br_netfilter` module.
+See next section for more info.

+---

 Because of different networks, DNS resolving won't work, we will use static IPs and static entries in hosts file.

 ```